Uterine Fibroids – Understanding Fibroids & Your Treatment Options

 What Exactly Are Uterine Fibroids?

-A uterine fibroid, also referred to as a leiomyoma or myoma, is a benign (non-cancerous) mass of muscle and connective tissue found inside, or just outside, the uterus.
+A uterine fibroid, also know as a leiomyoma or myoma, is a benign (non-cancerous) mass of muscle and connective tissue found inside, or just outside, the uterus.
 A fibroid’s size can range widely, from the size of a seed or smaller to – in extreme cases – the size of a grapefruit.
 Uterine fibroids are extremely common, with 20 to 80 percent of women developing fibroids by the time they reach 50.

-Where Uterine Fibroids Are Found
+Where To Find Uterine Fibroids

 - Intramural uterine fibroids are the most common, and grow within the muscular wall of the uterus.
 They can cause symptoms such as pelvic pain, pack pain or pressure, and heavy menstrual bleeding.